jiegec/pytinyxml2/README.md

 ## Installation

-Just like other ones, just type:
+Like other ones, just type:

 ```shell
 pip3 install pytinyxml2